Skip to Content

 homemade diy vapo rub

-Next add in your coconut oil.
+Next, add in your coconut oil.
 You can use a whisk or a wooden spoon.
-I ended up using a wooden spoon to cut my beeswax in half once it was starting to melt.
+I used a wooden spoon to cut my beeswax in half once it started to melt.
 It only takes 3-4 minutes before it is all melted down.

-Once it’s melted turn off heat and remove pan from heat.
+Once it’s melted, turn off the heat and remove the pan from the heat.
 I let mine cool down a little.
-Not too much or it will start to solidify.
+Not too much, or it will start to solidify.

 homemade diy vapo rub

 Add in your essential oils.
-Swirl the pan around to get it all mixed up or use a wooden spoon to mix it.
-Depends what your attitude towards dishes is for the day. 🙂
+Swirl the pan around to get it all mixed up or use a wooden spoon.
+Depends on what your attitude towards dishes is for the day. 🙂

 homemade diy vapo rub